 This outline has been prepared as an aid to those who secretary cutting horse contests and is based on the recommendations and knowledge of a very dedicated group of experienced show secretaries.
-While much of this information applies to Weekend shows, refer to the Limited Age event section of this Handbook for additional information on approvals.
+While much of this information applies to Championship / Challenger shows, it is also applicable to Limited Age Events.
+For additional information on Approvals, see Standing Rule 5.